Romuald Rajs

-Romuald Rajs, nom de guerre "Bury" (30 November 1913 – 30 December 1949), was a Polish soldier, a member of Home Army (AK) and National Military Union (NZW), an anti-communist insurgent and a war criminal.
+Romuald Rajs, nom de guerre "Bury" (30 November 1913 – 30 December 1949), was a Polish soldier, a member of Home Army (AK) and National Military Union (NZW), an anti-communist insurgent and war criminal.
 In 1946 the unit under his command burned several Belarusian villages in the region of Białystok and massacred about 79 villagers.
 He was sentenced to death in a show trial held by the Polish communist government in 1949, charged with membership in delegalized NZW.
 Following the trial, he was executed in 1949.
 The verdict was nullified by the Military Court of Warsaw in 1995.
 In 2005, the Polish Institute of National Remembrance conducted an investigation which revealed that his actions bear the marks of genocide against Orthodox Belarusian community in post-war boundaries of Poland.
 Rajs is revered by regional nationalist Polish groups as a hero which creates tensions with the local Belarusian and Eastern Orthodox inhabitants.

 Life

-In 1913, Romuald Adam Rajs was born in the village of Jabłonka, Podkarpackie Voivodeship, which is near Sanok.
+In 1913, Romuald Adam Rajs was born in the village of Jabłonka, in the Kingdom of Galicia and Lodomeria, Austria-Hungary.
 In 1934 Rajs graduated from the School for Non-commissioned Officers in Konin and took the parachute course in Biedrusko near Poznań.
 With the rank of Corporal he was assigned to the 85 Infantry Regiment in Nowa Wilejka, Wilno Voivodeship.

 World War II

 In August 1939 his unit was incorporated in the "Prusy" army.
 During the September campaign his unit was dispersed in the Battle of Tomaszów Mazowiecki and was destroyed by 15 September near Lublin.
 A few days later, a groups of soldiers led by Rajs was stopped by Belarusians near Kovel and sent to Bereza Kartuska to lay down their arms and horses.

 Returning to Vilnius, he joined a Polish underground resistance movement, and in 1942 he submitted to Lieutenant Gracjan Fróg "Góral" of the National Radical Camp (ONR-Falanga).
-In September 1943 he joined the "Goral" partisan group, which from March 1944 was known as the 3rd Brigade of Vilinus Home Army.
+In September 1943 he joined the "Goral" partisan group, which from March 1944 was known as the 3rd Brigade of Vilnius Home Army.
 Commanding the first assault company, his unit had a reputation for successful combat operations.
 Rajs led by example, often serving as the lead attacker in his group.
 He is noted for his successful defense of the village of Mikuliszki during a German manhunt, in which heavy losses were inflicted on the Germans.
 In July 1944 Rajs took part in Operation Ostra Brama against the Germans.
 However, he was also known for unscrupulous actions, personally killing prisoners of war.